muhaochen/HyperAttrEmbed/README.md

 		year = {2019},
 	}

 This repository currently includes two packages, HyperTransE with or without edge attributes.
+Requires Python 3.6 and Tensorflow >= 1.8.